squareblob/MountAugusta/Constitution.md

 >
 > d. to be brought before a court as soon as reasonably possible, to choose, and to consult with, a legal practitioner, and to be informed of this right promptly;

-III.
+iii.
 The defendant in a trial shall know the time of and be able to attend their own trial and present evidence in their favor.
 If there is not sufficient evidence to prove guilt, the defendant shall be assumed innocent and there shall be no punishment or conviction.
 No individual may be tried more than once for the same instance of the same crime unless they call for a retrial or the previous trial was declared a mistrial.
 The defendant will have the right to have a translator present if applicable.

-IV.
+iv.
 Every accused person has a right to a fair trial, which includes the right ­ to be informed of the charge with sufficient detail to answer it; to have adequate time and facilities to prepare a defense; to have their trial begin and conclude without unreasonable delay; to be present when being tried; to choose, and be represented by, a legal practitioner, and to be informed of this right promptly; to have their pearl held by the court during proceedings.

-V. No pearls shall be held within the borders of the State of Mount Augusta independently of its judicial system.
+v.
+No pearls shall be held within the borders of the State of Mount Augusta independently of its judicial system.
 If a foreign entity requests that a pearl be held within the borders of the State of Mount Augusta, that pearl is subject to the standards of Augustan law and the pearled individual must be given a trial just as if they had been pearled for an offense committed domestically.
 For the purposes of this trial, offenses committed abroad will be punishable in the same manner as offenses committed domestically.

-VI.
+vi.
 No person pearled by the State of Mount Augusta or turned over to the State of Mount Augusta shall have their pearl held in a location outside the borders of the State of Mount Augusta, excepting those who have first undergone the process of extradition.

-VII.
+viii.
 Any person pearled in Mount Augusta, other than when pearled as part of a sentence for a specific convicted crime, may ask a judge to be released.
 If the judge considers that the pearled person does not present a danger to the community, and is not likely to flee from the justice system, the judge may simply grant this request.
 If the judge considers that the defendant does not present a danger to the community, but does have a risk of fleeing from the justice system, the judge may grant a conditional release upon payment of a bail.
 The amount of bail is set by the judge in accordance to the risk of fleeing.
 Whenever that judge decides that the original flight risk is no longer relevant, he or she may return the bail again.
 If the released individual flees the justice system, in the opinion of the judge, the judge may use the bail as a bounty to secure their pearl again.

 ## B. Court Structure

-I. The Augustan Court consists of three Judges.
+i.
+The Augustan Court consists of three Judges.

-II.
+ii.
 The position of Judge shall be an elected position, term set to three months.

 > a.
 The Judge will have no power except the powers outlined in this Constitution.
 >